Consider the Pterodactyl

 C. M. Koseman is an artist and independent researcher born in Ankara, Turkey.
 He studied at Cornell University, Istanbul’s Sabancı University, and holds a Masters’ degree from London’s Goldsmiths College in Documentary Film and Media Studies.
 Kosemen’s areas of interest include surreal art, Mediterranean history, palaeontology, evolution, zoology and visual culture.
 As an artist, Kosemen is affiliated with the Empire Project Gallery of Istanbul.
 His art has been displayed in exhibits in Catania, Vienna, Ulcinj, Istanbul, Ankara, London and Tel Aviv.
 As a researcher, Kosemen’s book credits include Osman Hasan and the Tombstone Photographs of the Dönmes, from Libra Books of Istanbul.
 Copies of this book have been purchased by leading universities and research institutes of the world.
 It has won the 2016 Eduard-Duckesz History Prize.
 Kosemen’s other book credits include All Yesterdays: Unique and Speculative Views of Dinosaurs and Other Prehistoric Animals, and the Cryptozoologion, the Biology, Evolution and Mythology of Hidden Animals from Irregular Books of London.

-Harrison Cook’s writing has appeared in Slate, Little Village, and on stage, and his chapbook, “Warby,” was published through University of Iowa Press.
+Harrison Cook’s writing has appeared in Slate, Little Village, and on stage, and his chapbook, “Warby,” was selected as a winner of the Iowa Chapbook Prize.
 He is the Nonfiction Editor at Guesthouse.

 Banner image: “Improvised Landscape [ANATOLIA],” acrylics on wall, 300 x 500 cm.